 The Funds may invest in preferred stock.
 Preferred stock is a class of stock having a preference over common stock as to the payment of dividends and a share of the proceeds resulting from the issuer's liquidation, although preferred stock is usually subordinate to the debt securities of the issuer.
 Some preferred stocks also entitle their holders to receive additional liquidation proceeds on the same basis as the holders of the issuer's common stock.
 Preferred stock typically does not possess voting rights and its market value may change based on changes in interest rates.
 If interest rates rise, the fixed dividend on preferred stocks may be less attractive, causing the price of preferred stocks to decline.
 Preferred stock may have mandatory sinking fund provisions, as well as call/redemption provisions prior to maturity, a negative feature when interest rates decline.
-Preferred stocks or warrants as a result of an exchange or tender of fixed income securities.
+Preferred stock may have mandatory sinking fund provisions, as well as call/redemption provisions prior to maturity, a negative feature when interest rates decline.
+In addition, the Fund may receive stocks or warrants as a result of an exchange or tender of fixed income securities.
 Preference stock, which is more common in emerging markets than in developed markets, is a special type of common stock that shares in the earnings of an issuer, has limited voting rights, may have a dividend preference, and may also have a liquidation preference.
 Depending on the features of the particular security, holders of preferred and preference stock may bear the risks regarding common stock or fixed income securities.